Chino-chan/Reddit_Post_Scheduler/README.md

 # Reddit Post Scheduler ⏰📆
-A command line tool made to set up and schedule Reddit Posts
+A Windows command line tool made to set up and schedule Reddit Posts

 This tool is made for those that don't want to give their account to online services

 How to use this tool
 --------------------